ekmixon/ve-docs/create-images/README.md

-* The Image Tag
+The Image Tag <br />
-* Link to a Hosted Image (Preferred)
+Link to a Hosted Image (Preferred) <br />
-* Upload an Image to your GitHub Repository (Not Ideal)
+Upload an Image to your GitHub Repository (Not Ideal) <br />
-* Making an Uploaded Image the Banner for a Single Page/Essay
+Making an Uploaded Image the Banner for a Single Page/Essay <br />
+Making an Uploaded Image the Main Website Banner <br />
 ___

 # The Image Tag